1.1 Conduct of Courses

 It is especially important for students to attend classes in a regular manner for the first two weeks of each course; during this period instructors must develop accurate class rosters in order to allow additional interested students into their courses.
 Students who do not attend classes during the first two weeks may be expelled by the instructor (see Expulsion).
 Instructors will define "regular attendance" to suit their individual circumstances, and students must know that many faculty members will remove those who do not attend from the very first class meeting.
 Students who have been so removed from a course roster will still need to drop the course from their schedule as they add another in its place at the registrar's office.

 Absences.
 Policies and practices with regard to class absences are generally defined, communicated to students, and enforced by individual course instructors.
-Instructors will receive notification of student absence due to the following reasons: 1) curricular or extracurricular activities sanctioned in advance by the College, 2) infirmity as determined by the College Health and Counseling Center, or 3) compelling and unavoidable personal circumstances as determined by the Dean of Students or the Dean for Academic Advising.
+Instructors will receive notification of student absence due to the following reasons: 1) curricular or extracurricular activities sanctioned in advance by the College, 2) infirmity as determined by the College Health and Counseling Center, or 3) compelling and unavoidable personal circumstances as determined by the Dean of Student Development or the Dean for Academic Advising.
 In these cases, students may not be penalized for the absence, but they should be held responsible for all course assignments.
 The rescheduling of examinations or assigned work must be initiated by the student.

 Absence due to illness.
-Absences for reasons of illness are not ordinarily excused: only when a student is declared by the College physician to be infirm (in a hospital or at home) will a health report be sent from the Health and Counseling Center to the dean of students, giving the days when each patient is judged infirm and recommending that the student's class absences be excused.
+Absences for reasons of illness are not ordinarily excused: only when a student is declared by the College physician to be infirm (in a hospital or at home) will a health report be sent from the Health and Counseling Center to the dean of student development, giving the days when each patient is judged infirm and recommending that the student's class absences be excused.
 When released from confinement, the student is expected to resume

 Instructors may grant other excuses for absence according to their own judgment.
 Ordinary ambulatory illnesses such as colds are subject to the mutual understanding of individual students and instructors.